Culture of Spain: Cuisine

 A significant portion of Spanish cuisine derives from the Roman tradition.
-The Moorish people were a strong influence in part of Spain for many centuries.
-However, pork is popular and for centuries eating pork was also a statement of Christian ethnicity or "cleanliness of blood", because it was not eaten by Jews or Muslims.
+The Moorish people were a strong influence in a part of Spain for many centuries.
 Several ingredients from the Americas were introduced to Europe through Spain during the so-called Columbian exchange, and a modern Spanish cook could not do without potatoes, tomatoes, peppers, and beans.
 These are some of the primary influences that have differentiated Spanish cuisine from Mediterranean cuisine, of which Spanish cuisine shares many techniques and food items.

 The essential ingredient for real Spanish cooking is olive oil, as Spain produces 44% of the world's olives.
 However, butter or lard are also important, especially in the north.

 Daily meals eaten by Spaniards in many areas of the country are still very often made traditionally by hand, from fresh ingredients bought daily from the local market.
 This practice is more common in the rural areas and less common in the large urban areas like Barcelona or Madrid, where supermarkets are beginning to displace the open air markets.
 However, even in Madrid food can be bought from the local shops; bread from the "panadería" and meat from the "carnicería".

 One popular custom when going out is to be served tapas with a drink, including sherry, wine and beer.
 In some areas, such as Almería, Granada or Jaén in Andalusia, and Madrid, León, Salamanca or Lugo tapas are given for free with a drink and have become very well known for that reason.
 Almost every bar serves something edible when a drink is ordered, without charge.
 However many bars exist primarily to serve a purchased "tapa".

 Another traditional favorite is the churro with a mug of thick hot chocolate to dip churros in.
 "Churrerías," or stores that serve churros, are quite common.
 The Chocolatería San Ginés in Madrid is especially famous as a place to stop and have some chocolate with churros, often late into the night (even dawn), after being out on the town.
 Often traditional Spanish singers and musicians will entertain the guests.

 As is true in many countries, the cuisines of Spain differ widely from one region to another, even though they all share certain common characteristics, which include: